The word national is on a white background

 Western Australia

-Gordon started in 1993 as an SES Volunteer with the Swan Unit of the WA SES.
-During that time he was involved in a number of searches and operations.
-Gordon has been involved in the WA SES Volunteers Association since 1995 and has served as an SES Consultative Committee representative.
 He was appointed to the first FESA Board as the Representative from the State Emergency Service.
 In 1999 Gordon was appointed as a Director with FESA and retired in 2011.
-Gordon served 2 years as the Secretary and 6 years as the President of the WA SESVA and serves as the Chair of the WA SES Volunteer Advisory Committee.
+Gordon served 2 years as the Secretary and 6 years as the President of the WA SESVA and served as the Chair of the WA SES Voluntary Advisory Committee for more than six years

-Faye Bendrups
+Dr Faye Bendrups OAM

 Vice Chair